 Reproductive Health Issues

 Vitamin E is important for reproductive health.
 Deficiency in this vitamin can lead to complications such as menstrual irregularities and even infertility.
-Women planning to conceive should ensure they have adequate levels of vitamin E to support reproductive health.
+Women who want to get pregnant should make sure they get enough vitamin E to support their reproductive health.

 How to Diagnose Vitamin E Deficiency